Religion in Singapore: Falun Gong

 Falun Gong is a new religious movement founded in China by Li Hongzhi in the early 1990s.
 Riding on the qigong boom and initially enjoying support from Chinese officialdom, the movement was estimated to have 70 million practitioners in 1999.
 The Chinese government soon denounced the group as a cult and embarked on a nationwide crackdown.
 The group was registered as the Falun Buddha Society in 1996 and is headquartered at Geylang Road.
 The association is believed to have some 500 to 1,000 practitioners in Singapore, and publishes the Singapore edition of The Epoch Times in English and Chinese.
 In January 2001, 15 Falun Gong practitioners, mostly Chinese nationals, were charged with illegal assembly after organising an unauthorised vigil at a park in memory of fellow believers they say died in police custody in China.
 In July 2006, nine members were charged with disseminating material encouraging people to quit the Chinese Communist Party, and another three members were charged with meditating and going on hunger strike outside the Chinese embassy.
+Due a registration their organization as Falun Buddha Society, the Singapore Buddhist Federation calls Yiguandao, an “evil cult” and an “imitation of Buddhism,” and warns Buddhists against becoming a member of the community.

 Hare Krishna

 The Hare Krishna movement is active in Singapore but not through the International Society for Krishna Consciousness (ISKCON) which was banned by the government in the 1970s and remains banned today.
 Foreign ISKCON monks as well as Srila Prabhupada, founder of the movement, were barred by wary government authorities from entering Singapore, and all attempts by followers to officially register the society failed.
 Nevertheless, by avoiding affiliation with ISKCON, Hare Krishna followers have subsequently succeeded in registering their societies under different names.
 These include the Sri Krishna Mandir in Geylang and the Gita Reading Society at the Gauranga Centre in Serangoon.

+There are also Hare Krishnas of independent branches, those are not related to ISKCON, such as the International Pure Bhakti Yoga Society.